Table of Contents

 1 – Why Would I Reaffirm a Debt in bankruptcy?

 As a rule, you’d reaffirm a debt because you had to.
 Really, there’s normally no other valid reason.
 And the US Bankruptcy Code says that there’s one kind of debt you really need to reaffirm in bankruptcy: a car loan for a car that you intend to keep.
-To keep an exempted car in Chapter 7 bankruptcy, you need to stay current on payments, and complete a reaffirmation agreement if they send you one.
+To keep an exempted car in Chapter 7 bankruptcy, you need to stay current on payments, and complete a reaffirmation agreement.
 Then there’s usually a hearing, where if you’re lucky, the judge disallows it.
 Note: credit unions lobbied to get themselves exempt from this requirement of reaffirmation agreements, at 11 USC 524(m)(2).

 2 – A Car Lender Failing to Send a Reaffirmation Agreement Is a Win for You

-If they don’t give you a hammer, consider it a win.
-This way, if you ever lose the car to repo, failing to have an executed and approved reaff against you means they can’t come after you for money.
+If they don’t give you a hammer, it could be a good thing.
+You still have to follow the law and do what you said you’d do on your Statement of Intention within 45 days of the 341(a) Meeting of Creditors, including reaffirming the car loan.
+If you’re current, it’s rare for a lender to repossess for failing to reaffirm.
+If you ever lose the car to repo, failing to have an executed and approved reaff against you means they can’t come after you for money.

 3 – It’s Good if The Judge Disallows Reaffirmation Agreements in Bankruptcy